Skip to content Link Search Menu Expand Document

 Output

-Each model will provide a different custom overlay, depending on the task it is doing.
-The overlays will all contain an fps counter + inference timer in the top left.
+Each model provides a task-specific overlay, with an fps counter and inference timer in the top left.

 voxl-portal-tflite